venkat121998/Mobile-Application-To-Detect-Tomato-Leaf-Diseases/README.md

   * Keras
   * Tensorflow

-3. Once the softwares and packages are installed in the system, clone this reposiory into a folder in the local machine.
+3. Once the softwares and packages are installed in the system, clone the current reposiory into a folder in the local machine.

 4. Open the **Rest_Api** folder in the vs code editor.